 - Bring your own drinks- or a cup for water!
 Drinks can easily cost $3-7 depending on what sort of cup you get.
 Most places will put ice & water in your cup for you.

 - If it’s a theme park you will visit more than once, consider ‘investing’ in their drink cups or popcorn buckets- refills are usually extremely cheap.
-We have cups & popcorn bucket for Sea World & refills are $.99 each as opposed to $3-7!
+We have cups & popcorn bucket for many of the big theme parks.

 - Look for free parking.
-Parking can be quite expensive- running about $15 a park.
+Parking can be quite expensive- running about $20 a park.
 Consider carpooling.
 Find out whether there is another lot where you can park and take a shuttle over.
-(Downtown Disney offers free parking, and you can hop on the Disney bus for free and go to any of the theme parks from there.)
+Disney Springs offers free parking, and you can hop on the Disney bus for free and go to any of the theme parks from there.
+Many hotels also offer free shuttles.

 - Give each child a certain amount of money.
 Tell them that is their spending money and once it’s gone that’s it!
 You don’t overspend and it teaches your child the value of money- even if they are little.